OleMussmann/Nix-Package-Search/README.md

 ### Configuration

-For now certain settings are hard-coded in the script.
+Settings are configured via environment variables.
+Override them when calling `nps`, or in your `*rc` file.
 Set color codes to `0` to remove highlighting and see [this excellent askubuntu post](https://askubuntu.com/questions/1042234/modifying-the-color-of-grep) for more color options.

 #### `NIX_PACKAGE_SEARCH_FOLDER`
 Folder where the cache is stored.
 Default: `${HOME}/.nix-package-search`